santilococo/sadedot/README.md

 ## Usage <a name="usage"></a>

-You have to move all your dotfiles to a dotfiles folder (check [my repo][3] for an example) and then the script will do the symbolic links.
-Doing it this way, you can now upload them to your repository (to have a backup of them).
+You have to move all your dotfiles to a folder named `dotfiles` (see [my repo][3] for an example) and then the script will do the symbolic links.
+Doing it this way, you can now push them to your github repo (so you have a backup of them).

-You should note that all these dotfiles (files or folders) will be symlinked in `$HOME`.
+You should note that all of these dotfiles (files or folders) will be symlinked in `$HOME`.
 So, if you want to symlink, for example, something in `/etc`, you have to put it in the `dotfiles/other` folder.
 Here you have to be careful as they will be installed in `/`.
 You can see an example [here][2].

 So, to run the script: